tarsil/saffier/docs/registry.md

 This keeps engine selection at the same application boundary where database, metadata, and model registration are already configured.

+The built-in adapter names are currently `pydantic` and `msgspec`, but custom engines can also be registered.

 ## Custom registry

 Can you have your own custom Registry?
 Yes, of course!
 You simply need to subclass the `Registry`